-Q – Hi Ashley, thanks for joining us!
+Q – Hi Ashley, and thanks for joining us.
 To start, what was the best piece of advice you received from a mentor?

 Ashley Pharoah – Glad to be here!
 When I was at the National Film & Television School an amazing writer came over from Los Angeles.
 He was, in truth, a B-list Hollywood writer, but he was a wonderful teacher.

 He taught me the three-act structure and why all writers should watch Chinatownonce a week.
 It’s such a brilliant script from Robert Towne and we would look at the opening act for days, seeing how he would make those first 10 pages sing, how he introduced characters, how he planted little bombs to explode later…

 Q – Is there anything that has helped you with your writing that you never expected?